Do I stutter or Did I stutter?

 We can work on restoring the inner structure of our speaking, restoring those neural pathways that we want to restore, or even on creating them.

-Managing stuttering vs Building a new speaking pattern
+building a new speaking pattern

 And it's not simply "managing our stuttering."
 I often hear people say when they see a person who stutters or stuttered speaking fluently they say, "Yeah, but he's just, he's just managing his stutter well, he's controlling his stuttering."